ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/actions/publish-generated-data-pr/README.md

 automation-owned draft pull request.
 It never writes the reviewed base branch directly, approves a workflow, merges a pull request, or deploys content.

-## Foundation status
+## Integration status

-This directory is a behavior-neutral publisher foundation.
-No existing production workflow invokes it, and adding it does not change repository permissions, rules, environments, secrets, or deployment behavior.
-A later, separately reviewed integration must supply credentials and wire the action into an isolated publisher job.
+This action is a shared publisher foundation.
+Each caller must isolate generation from publication, provide its own bounded artifact contract, and enter the protected delivery environment before supplying a write credential.
+The generated-site-data review workflow and Global Test Summary workflow use that pattern.
+The action cannot change repository permissions, rules, environments, secrets, or deployment behavior by itself.

 ## Candidate boundary